Kalong Facts and Threats: The Malayan Flying Fox Under Siege

 What are some unusual facts about flying foxes?

-Malayan Flying Foxes are highly social, forming colonies of up to 20,000.
+Kalongs are highly social, forming colonies of up to 20,000.
 They are skilled navigators, flying 30 miles nightly for food.
 Unlike most bats, they depend on sharp eyesight rather than echolocation, and as pollinators and seed dispersers, they are keystone species of tropical ecosystems.

-Why are Malayan Flying Foxes important?
+Why are Giant flying foxes important?

 Are large flying foxes good pets?